jgrassler/talks/magnum-debugging-101/full/main.md

 # Describe Cluster in ClusterTemplate

 As mentioned before, the first thing we need is a cluster template.
-This is how the user tells Magnum which orchestration engine to provide, and which image to use and many other things.
+This is how the user tells Magnum which orchestration engine to configure, which glance image to use and many other things.

 ![Describe Cluster in ClusterTemplate](img/magnum_architecture_2.PNG)